SamuraiWriter7/consciousness-circle-metadata-specification-v0.1/README.md

 - the context that deepens it
 - the connections that move it
 - the governance that protects it
+- the retrieval layer that uses it carefully
 - the review layer that prevents abuse

 Its purpose is simple: